Dynamic Facility Location under Cumulative Customer Demand: Formulation Tightness

 Assume for the sake of contradiction that there is a customer $j$, a location $i$, and a time period $t$ such that $w^{t}_{ij} \neq c^{t}_{j} x^{t}_{ij}$.
 If $w^{t}_{ij} < c^{t}_{j} x^{t}_{ij}$, then $\sum_{\substack{\ell{} \in \mathcal{T}^{S} : \\ \ell{} < t}} D^{\ell{}t}_{j} x^{\ell{}t}_{ij} < c^{t}_{j} \sum_{\substack{\ell{} \in \mathcal{T}^{S} : \\ \ell{} < t}} x^{\ell{}t}_{ij}$ due to Equations~\eqref{eq:transformation-w}--\eqref{eq:transformation-x}.
 This implies $D^{\ell{}t}_{j} < c^{t}_{j} \, \forall \ell{} \in \mathcal{T}^{S} : \ell{} < t$, which is an absurd because $c^{t}_{j} \leq D^{0t}_{j}$ due to Equation~\eqref{eq:transformation-c}.
 If $w^{t}_{ij} > c^{t}_{j} x^{t}_{ij}$, then $\sum_{\substack{\ell{} \in \mathcal{T}^{S} : \\ \ell{} < t}} D^{\ell{}t}_{j} x^{\ell{}t}_{ij} > c^{t}_{j} \sum_{\substack{\ell{} \in \mathcal{T}^{S} : \\ \ell{} < t}} x^{\ell{}t}_{ij}$ due to Equation~\eqref{eq:transformation-w}--\eqref{eq:transformation-x}.
 This implies $D^{\ell{}t}_{j} > c^{t}_{j} \, \forall \ell{} \in \mathcal{T}^{S} : \ell{} < t$, which is an absurd because $c^{t}_{j} \geq d^{t}_{j} = D^{(t-1)t}_{j}$ due to Equation~\eqref{eq:transformation-c}.
 Therefore, Constraints~\eqref{eq:linearized-dflp-ccd-ct8a}--\eqref{eq:linearized-dflp-ccd-ct8d} are satisfied.

-\paragraph{Second Step.} Consider a 1-\ourproblem{} instance with three locations $\mathcal{I} = \mathset{1,2,3}$, two customers $\mathcal{J} = \mathset{A,B}$, and two time periods $\mathcal{T} = \mathset{1,2}$.
+\textbf{Second Step.} Consider a 1-\ourproblem{} instance with three locations $\mathcal{I} = \mathset{1,2,3}$, two customers $\mathcal{J} = \mathset{A,B}$, and two time periods $\mathcal{T} = \mathset{1,2}$.
 We employ letters instead of numbers to refer to customers for the sake of clarity.
 Locations $1$ and $2$ have a reward of $100$ (\ie, $r_{1} = r_{2} = 100$), whereas location $3$ has a reward of $51$ (\ie, $r_{3} = 51$).
 Customer $A$ is willing to attend locations $1$ and $3$ (\ie, $a_{1A} = a_{3A} = 1, a_{2A} = 0$), whereas customer $B$ is willing to attend locations $2$ and $3$ (\ie, $a_{2B} = a_{3B} = 1, a_{1B} = 0$).
 Both customers have $1$ unit of spawning demand at each time period (\ie, $d^{t}_{j} = 1 \, \forall j \in \mathcal{J}, \forall t \in \mathcal{T}$).

-The optimal (integer) solution is to install the temporary facility at location $1$ at time period $t = 1$ and location $2$ at time period $t = 2$, which gives an optimal (integer) objective value $\Pi^{\star} = 300$.
-The $\overline{DI}$ Formulation has an optimal objective value of $\Pi^{1} = 300$ (\ie, the tightest bound possible), whereas the $\overline{SI}$ Formulation has an optimal objective value of $\Pi^{M} = 302$ (\ie, a looser bound).
-Instead of opening location $2$ at time period $t = 2$ completely (\ie, setting $y^{2}_{2} = 1$), the $\overline{SI}$ Formulation opens \textit{(i)} half of location $2$ ($y^{2}_{2} = \frac{1}{2}$) to capture some demand from customer $B$ with a higher reward, and \textit{(ii)} half of location $3$ ($y^{2}_{3} = \frac{1}{2}$) to capture remaining demand from customers $A$ and $B$.
-Therefore, the DI Formulation is strictly tighter than the SI Formulation, and provides a tighter continuous relaxation than the SI Formulation. \Halmos
+The optimal (integer) solution is to install the temporary facility at location $1$ at time period $t = 1$ and location $2$ at time period $t = 2$, which gives an optimal (integer) objective value $Z^{\star} = 300$.
+The $\overline{DIF}$ has an optimal objective value of $Z^{1} = 300$ (\ie, the tightest bound possible), whereas the $\overline{SIF}$ has an optimal objective value of $Z^{M} = 302$ (\ie, a looser bound).
+Instead of opening location $2$ at time period $t = 2$ completely (\ie, setting $y^{2}_{2} = 1$), the $\overline{SIF}$ opens \textit{(i)} half of location $2$ ($y^{2}_{2} = \frac{1}{2}$) to capture some demand from customer $B$ with a higher reward, and \textit{(ii)} half of location $3$ ($y^{2}_{3} = \frac{1}{2}$) to capture remaining demand from customers $A$ and $B$.
+Therefore, the DIF is strictly tighter than the SIF, so Theorem~1 holds. \Halmos